abuXahra/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - SCRIPT 100-change_owner_and_group: is a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+- SCRIPT 101-symbolic_link_permissions: is a script that changes the owner and the group owner of _hello to vincent and staff respectivel.

+	The file _hello is in the working directory
+	The file _hello is a symbolic link